The Pros and Cons of a Dual Key Homes Investment Strategy

 For example, did you know that depreciation is the second biggest tax deduction you can claim on your investment property after interest on your loan?

-Dual-key homes often attract high amounts of depreciation.
+Dual-key homes often attract high amounts in depreciation.
 Why?
 Because there are typically at least two self-contained homes within one building.

 What does this mean?
 It means there are at least two bathrooms, two kitchens and sometimes even two laundries.

 We’ve put together a list of tax deductions that property investors can claim, so make sure you check it out.